-Charon Kransen, owner of Charon Kransen Arts, New York City, will speak at 6:30 p.m.
-Thursday at the Mildred Lane Kemper Art Museum at Washington University
+(CA) is pleased to announce Charon Kransen, owner of the New York gallery Charon Kransen Arts, will be speaking Thursday at the Mildred Lane Kemper Museum at .

 Kransen was born in Holland and now resides in New York City where he works as a curator, art-dealer and agent for over 150 international contemporary jewelers in North-America.
 He has also been working in the field of contemporary jewelry since 1969, after he received his training at the Bezalel Academy of Fine Arts Jerusalem Israel, Fachhochschule für Gestaltung Pforzheim, Germany, and at Juhls Kautokeino, Norway.

 Kransen has also been Professor of Jewelry Design at the University of Utrecht, Holland and chaired the Jewelry Department at the University Arts Amersfoort, Holland, and he frequently lectures at universities, colleges and art organizations internationally.

 Kransen is committed to promoting exciting jewelry from around the world and presents various collections of jewelry, hollowware and accessories by both renowned and emerging artists whose work may be found in museums and private collections world-wide.
 His focus is on the artists' personal vision and innovative approaches, such as the use of a wide spectrum of materials from paper to precious metals.

 In addition to the sale and promotion of contemporary jewelry, Kransen distributes nearly 800 titles of books and catalogs in the field of contemporary jewelry, metal, and design.
 This collection is considered to be the most comprehensive array of international titles in its field, leading Charon Kransen Arts/Books to win several awards, like the 2009 New York Award in the Books category by the U.S. Commerce Association (USCA).